-Enforcement of the Labor Contract Law, Minimum Wage Increases and Future Changes In The Labor Laws In China May Result In A Continued Increase In Labor Costs, On June 29, 2007, the Standing Committee of the National People's Congress of China enacted the Labor Contract Law, which became effective on January 1, 2008.
+Enforcement Of The Labor Contract Law, Minimum Wage Increases And Future Changes In The Labor Laws In China May Result In The Continued Increase In Labor Costs.
+On June 29, 2007, the Standing Committee of the National People's Congress of China enacted the Labor Contract Law, which became effective on January 1, 2008.
 The Labor Contract Law introduces specific provisions related to fixed-term employment contracts, part-time employment, probation, consultation with labor union and employee assemblies, employment without a written contract, dismissal of employees, severance and collective bargaining, which together represent enhanced enforcement of labor laws and regulations.
 According to the Labor Contract Law, an employer is obliged to sign an unlimited-term labor contract with any employee who has worked for the employer for 10 consecutive years.
 Further, if an employee requests or agrees to renew a fixed-term labor contract that has already been entered into twice consecutively, the resulting contract must have an unlimited term, with certain exceptions.
 The employer must also pay severance to an employee in nearly all instances where a labor contract, including a contract with an unlimited term, is terminated or expires.
 In addition, the government has continued to introduce various new labor-related regulations after the Labor Contract Law.
-Among other things, new annual leave requirements mandate that annual leave ranging from five to 15 days is available to nearly all employees and further require that the employer compensate an employee for any annual leave days the employee is unable to take in the amount of three times his daily salary, subject to certain exceptions.
+Among other things, new annual leave requirements mandate that annual leave ranging from 5 to 15 days is available to nearly all employees and further require that the employer compensate an employee for any annual leave days the employee is unable to take in the amount of three times his daily salary, subject to certain exceptions.
 In addition, as the interpretation and implementation of these new regulations are still evolving, we cannot assure you that our employment practices do not, or will not, violate the Labor Contract Law and other labor-related regulations.
-Between the fiscal years ended March 31, 2008 and 2012, we experienced an increase in the cost of labor caused by the increase in the minimum hourly rate.
+Between the fiscal years ended March 31, 2009 and 2013, we experienced an increase in the cost of labor caused by the increase in the minimum hourly rate.
 In accordance with the new minimum wage set by the local authorities, we increased the minimum wage for labor from RMB 1,100 (or approximately \$162) per month to RMB 1,320 (or approximately \$206) per month beginning April 1, 2011.
 The minimum wage was increased to RMB 1,500 (or approximately \$238) per month beginning February 1, 2012.
-We believe that increased labor costs in China will have a significant effect on our total production costs and results of operations and that we will not be able to continue to increase our production at our manufacturing facility without substantially increasing our non-production salaries and related costs.
-This increase in minimum wage will increase our labor costs by 14%, or approximately \$558,000, annually.
+The minimum wage was increased to RMB 1,600 (or approximately \$254) per month beginning March 1, 2013.
+We believe that increased labor costs in China will have a significant effect on our total production costs and results of operations and that we will not be able to continue to increase our production at our manufacturing facilities without substantially increasing our non-production salaries and related costs.
+This increase in minimum wage will increase our labor costs by 6.7%, or approximately \$267,000, annually.
 If we are subject to severe penalties or incur significant liabilities in connection with the enforcement of the Labor Contract Law, disputes or investigations, our business and results of operations may be adversely affected.
+We started hiring workers to work in our Xinxing factory during the fiscal year ended March 31, 2013.
+The minimum wage at Xinxing was RMB 1,010 (or approximately \$160) beginning May 1, 2013.
 Any future changes in the labor laws in the PRC could result in our having to pay increased labor costs.
 There can be no assurance that the labor laws will not change, which may have a material adverse effect upon our business and our results of operations.